 The modern fuel is only allowed tiny quantities of 'non hydrocarbon' compounds, effectively banning the most volatile power-boosting additives.
 Each fuel blend must be submitted to the sport’s governing body, the FIA, for prior approval of its composition and physical properties.
 A 'fingerprint' of the approved fuel is then taken, which will be compared to the actual fuel being used at the event by the FIA's mobile testing laboratory.

-Since 2014, each car has been limited to 100kg of fuel per race (105kg from 2017).
-All of Formula One racing's fuel suppliers engage in extensive testing programmes to optimise the fuel's performance, in the same way any other component in the car will be tuned to give maximum benefit.
+Under current F1 regulations, each car is limited to 105kg of fuel per race and all of F1 racing's fuel suppliers engage in extensive testing programmes to optimise the fuel's performance, in the same way any other component in the car will be tuned to give maximum benefit.
 This will likely involve computer modelling, static engine running and moving tests.

 The car's engine oil is also worth a mention.
 Not only does it reduce wear on components, but it also helps to perform a vital diagnostic role, being closely analysed after each race or test for traces of metals to help monitor the engine's wear rate.